 2. Secure Podcast Appearances

-In 2020, 55% of Americans listened to at least one podcast.
+In 2021, 104 million people listened to podcasts monthly in the US.
 That’s quite a lot of ears that might be receptive to your pitch.

 You have two ways to promote your online business on a podcast: